kamerynjw/kamerynjw.github.io/teaching/2020/math455/syllabus.md

 Attendance Policy
 ==========

+As we have moved to online-only, traditional lectures will be replaced with asynchronous blectures (= "web lectures", compare blog = "web log").
+You are expected to participate in these, and this participation will account for 10% of your overall grade for the class.

+The pace will match that of the pre-coronavirus class, with three blectures per week on Monday, Wednesday, and Friday.
+Each blecture will consist of a reading augmented with short videos, and this will be communicated to you via the Laulima site for the course.
+Each blecture will also ask you to answer a few questions about the material.
+You must turn in your answers by 11:59pm of the day of the blecture to receive the grade for participation.

-You are expected to attend every class, for that is an important part of learning the material.
-I advise you to exchange contact info with classmates so that you can share notes in case you have to miss class.
+~~You are expected to attend every class, for that is an important part of learning the material.
+I advise you to exchange contact info with classmates so that you can share notes in case you have to miss class.~~

 Exams
 =====